gcallah/BookReviews/jones.md

 In a chapter called "The True End of Speech," Jones turns his attention to Berkeley as a philosopher of language and semiotician.
 This is an aspect of Berkeley's thought that has garnered a great deal of attention lately.
 (See, for instance Kenneth Pearce's *Language and the Structure of Berkeley's World*.)
+Jones opens the chapter with a quote from Berkeley that shows that the bishop himself would have welcomed this emphasis:

+"The Doctrine of Signs is a Point of great Importance, and general Extent, which, if duly considered, would cast no small Light upon Things..." (*Alciphron* VII.6, quoted on 379).

-Jones notes
+Jones notes that:
-that:

 "The arguments Berkeley deploys in this account of language have a 20th century
 field: his introduction of rules of conduct and changes of behavior as tests of